Home > Pregnancy > Baby Development > 1 to 4 Weeks Pregnant

 You may suspect you’re pregnant even before you take the test.
 That’s because your hormones go into overdrive very early on!
-Most practitioners recommend women planing a pregnancy should supplement their diet with 0.8mg daily of folic acid, at least one month prior to conception and continue until 12 weeks gestation.
+Most practitioners recommend women planning a pregnancy should supplement their diet with 0.8mg daily of folic acid, at least one month prior to conception and continue until 12 weeks gestation.
 Discuss this with your GP as some women require higher doses.

 Some women say they know the exact moment they conceived, some women notice signs before they miss a period, while others don’t know they’re pregnant for several weeks.
 In early pregnancy you could notice:

 You are already four weeks pregnant by the time your period is due.
 Pregnancies are dated from the first day of your last period because the actual day of conception isn’t usually known.
 Ovulation generally occurs two weeks before the next period–the missing one.

 A home pregnancy test measures how much of the hormone human chorionic gonadotrophin (hCG) there is in your urine.
 This hCG can usually be detected by a home pregnancy test on the first day you miss your period, especially if the urine test is the first one for the day.
 Home pregnancy tests are 97% accurate.
 But there is the other 3% which is why some kits come with two tests.

 Often before women even know they’re pregnant, the baby’s brain, heart and spine have already begun to form.
 The spine develops from a part of the embryo called the ‘neural tube’.

 If it does not form properly, babies are born with ‘neural tube defects’ such as spina bifida (‘split spine’).
 Children with spina bifida may be unable to walk or take care of themselves.
 Folic acid, one of the B vitamins, will help your baby’s spine to develop properly.
 It’s important to eat more food containing folic acid, eat foods with added folic acid such as breakfast cereals, and take a daily folic acid supplement designed for pregnant women.